-Here I have compiled over 60 heart-pounding activities that will make you feel utterly alive, and who wouldn’t want to feel that?
+Here I have compiled over 60 thrilling activities that will make you feel utterly alive, and who wouldn’t want to feel that?
 Isn’t that to some extent what life is about?
 Challenging yourself, experiencing life at the edge, acquiring new experiences, conquering fears and having fun!?

-I have made the activities in alphabetical order based on country, with some general “worldwide” activities at the very end, and I have refrained from numbering each entry as this list will continuously be updated.
+I have made these thrilling activities in alphabetical order based on country, with some general “worldwide” activities at the very end, and I have refrained from numbering each entry as this list will continuously be updated.
 So if you feel like I’ve forgotten a cool activity, let me know in the comments below.
 And, if this post isn’t enough, there are even more action-related activities in my free 5,000 bucket list e-book.

 As always, I have no affiliation whatsoever with any of the activities mentioned in the article.
 So you can rest assured that I’m not trying to “sell” you anything.